-Variable Geometry in Diesel Engines
+How Does a Variable Geometry Turbocharger Work in Diesel Engines?

 How the vanes move depends on the VGT design; some manufacturers design them to pivot, and some to slide.
 Early VGTs regulated the parts’ positions using pressure or vacuum actuators, but most current designs use electronic control units to determine the positions of the parts.

 When the engine speed is low, the space in the turbo is expanding, decreasing the speed of the air flowing through the turbine.
 When the engine speed is high, the space in the turbo is restricted, increasing the speed of the air flowing through the turbine.

-VGTs were created to work with EGR systems to control emissions, and are essential for Diesel Particulate Filter (DPF) regeneration.
+VGTs were created to work with EGR systems to control emissions and are essential for Diesel Particulate Filter (DPF) regeneration.
 During DPF regeneration, the air speed needs to be completely controlled to get the temperature of the exhaust air high enough to burn off the accumulated matter on the filter.

-VGTs have a much higher versatility than fixed-geometry turbochargers.
-In general, VGTs help deliver more power to the engine by increasing torque and creating the optimum geometry for an engine’s current speed.
-Especially at low speeds, VGTs can impell EGR flow and greatly reduce turbo lag.
+VGTs are much more versatile than fixed-geometry turbochargers.
+In general, diesel engine VGTs help deliver more power to the engine by increasing torque and creating the optimum geometry for an engine’s current speed.
+Especially at low speeds, VGTs can impel EGR flow and greatly reduce turbo lag.

 There may not even be options for the engine you need.
 Once you have an engine, you cannot convert a VGT engine to a non-VGT engine.
 Some conversion kits do exist for particular engines, but it is illegal to actually convert them and authorized repair shops will refuse to work on your engine after the conversion.